thecodewithin/k8s_multi-manager/README.md

 ```
 ### Add the other managers to the control plane

 Now, on each of the remaining managers, create the kube-apiserver load balancer's configuration file.
-Be careful to change the `localPeer` configuration and to set `startAsLeader` to `false` for each of them.
+Be careful to change the `localPeer` and `remotePeers` configurations and to set `startAsLeader` to `false` for each of them.

 Then create the manifests.
-See my examples below.
+See examples below.

 This is for the second manager: